seulgiism/koreanTracker/README.md

 some handy alliases
 ```
     alias kshow="koreantrack show -i"    // shows      id ,    if (!id given) -> shows all entries
-    alias kinc="koreantrack inc -i"      // increments id
+    alias kinc ="koreantrack inc -i"     // increments id
-    alias krm="koreantrack rm -i"        // remove     id
+    alias krm  ="koreantrack rm -i"      // remove     id
-    alias kadd="koreantrack add -n"      // add        name,  -w and -l are still needed for both watches and link and should come after the name when using this alias
+    alias kadd ="koreantrack add -n"     // add        name,  -w and -l are still needed for both watches and link and should come after the name when using this alias
+    alias kedit="nvim(choose your editor) ./koreanTracker/koreanTracker/rep-list.dat" // edit the entries manually
 ```

 INFO PAGE: